 The disease of alcoholism, which is a form of addiction, is a very complicated affliction.
 However, it’s not that the disease isn’t understood, but rather the understanding only serves to increase the controversy that surrounds it: Is the disease of addiction inherited through genetics or is it a matter of individuals making poor choices?
 If the development of addiction isn’t biological, is it social or cultural?
 What’s more, our understanding of addiction has allowed us to see how it’s similar to other afflictions with components of obsessive-compulsive disorder and impulse control disorders.
 As such, many of the behavioral and personality changes that are exhibited by alcoholics and addicts tend to be viewed as symptoms of the disease, which means that they occur due to the existence of dependency and would likely dissipate if the disease were to be overcome.

-In the case of an alcoholic, the frequent consumption of alcohol must be taken into account when considering demeanor and personality.
-As most alcoholics drink consistently throughout the day and have a high tolerance for alcohol, they often remain in a state that’s not sober, but also not significantly intoxicated; this behavior is called maintenance drinking.
+Like with any substance, the frequent consumption of alcohol must be taken into account when considering demeanor and alcoholic personality traits.
+As most alcoholics drink consistently throughout the day and have a high tolerance for alcohol, they often remain in a state that’s not sober, but also not significantly intoxicated; this alcoholic behavior is called maintenance drinking.
 When addicts are in this maintenance drinking state, they can seem almost normal.
 However, in those instances when they’re either exceptionally intoxicated or withdrawing, alcoholics can quickly become irritable to the point of being angry, defensive, argumentative, and withdrawn.

 The onset of alcoholism has been known to coincide with a number of other, more profound personality changes as well with many manifesting in such ways as to make individuals seem to exhibit very distinct and contrasting personalities traits.
 Individuals suffering from alcoholism are often withdrawn and alienated, but at times seem to become overtly social thrill-seekers due to the influence of alcohol.
 The mindset of an alcoholic tends to alternate between feelings of guilt—especially when an alcoholic recognizes the effects he or she has had on loved ones, which tends to make individuals want to become intoxicated as a way to cope—and the feeling that one’s alcohol consumption is a necessary evil, required in order for the individual to function and, consequently, justifiable.
 Additionally, alcoholics will frequently try to camouflage themselves so that others won’t recognize them as suffering from compulsive and problematic drinking behaviors, but at other times alcoholics will adopt a decidedly deviant and nonconformist attitude that causes them to desire separation from what is considered normal or wholesome.